hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/cto_language.md

 1. A name
 2. A namespace defined by the namespace of its parent file
 3. An identifying field.
 For example, the Vehicle asset might be identified by the vin field.
 Identifying fields must be Strings.
+You must specify this for Assets and Participants using 'identified by'.
 4. An optional super-type, which the resource definition extends.
 5. An optional 'abstract' declaration, to indicate that this type cannot be created
 6. A set of named fields (data owned by the resource, using a has-a relationship)